What Size Pool Heater Do I Need?

-Selecting the Correct Size Heater for Pool and Spa
+How to Choose the Correct Size Heater for Pool and Spa

 Many factors depend on how you heat your swimming pool – installation costs, how often you use your pool, size, location and climate.
 This guide will show you how to calculate the minimum heating capacity for your pool based on your specific application and provide you with the information you need to make an informed decision on the best and most economical way to heat your pool.

-Determine the Ideal Water Temperature
+Step 1 Determine Ideal Water Temperature

 How warm do you want the pool water and how fast do you want to raise the temperature?
 Most pool owners consider 75 – 85 degrees Fahrenheit to be adequately comfortable.

-Determine Average Ambient Temperatures
+Step 2 Determine Average Ambient Temperatures

 Calculate the average temperature in your area during the coldest month you intend to use it.